Ibaraki Prefecture [茨城県]

-The southwestmost part of the prefecture is within the commutable area of Tokyo.
+The southwest end of the prefecture is within the commutable area of Tokyo.

-The main industry is agriculture, but because this prefecture is close
+The main industry of Ibaraki prefecture is agriculture.

 Hitachi city located north part of the prefecture is the company town of Hitachi, an Japanese electrical manufacturer.

-garden, there are about 3,000 trees of ume (Japanese apricot), and
+In the garden, there are about 3,000 trees of ume (Japanese apricot).

 This festival started in 1896, and has been held every year.

-During the period, the concerts of Japanese harps, outdoor tea celemonies and some other traditional events are held.
+During the period, the concerts of Japanese harps, outdoor tea celemonies and some other traditional events are held in the garden.